Orange Citrus Tree Temperature Tolerance for Growth

 When looking at the tolerance of citrus trees to temperature, there are two aspects: the ground-level temperature and the temperatures around the canopy area.

 For instance, limes and lemons are more sensitive to cold temperatures compared to the other citrus trees.
-For such citrus trees, the cold tolerance lies in the high 20s, unlike sweet orange trees whose tolerance lies in mid-20s temperature.
+For such citrus trees, the cold tolerance lies in the high 20s, unlike sweet orange trees, whose tolerance lies in the mid-20s.

-Other citrus trees like tangerine might go as low as (20 degrees Fahrenheit) and survive with zero damage.
-Many other parameters determine the survival of citrus trees in the cold apart from the temperature.
+Other citrus trees, like tangerines, might go as low as 20 degrees Fahrenheit and survive with zero damage.
+Apart from the temperature, many other parameters determine the survival of citrus trees in the cold.

-For instance, the age of the tree, mature trees have a high survival chance than the younger trees, the healthiness of the citrus trees, this depends on how healthy it was before the cold periods and lastly the cold period duration.
+For instance, mature trees have a higher survival chance than younger trees; the healthiness of citrus trees depends on how healthy they were before the cold period; and lastly, the duration of the cold period.

 Anything below 20 degrees Fahrenheit would damage the trees since that is the lowest temperature level for such trees to thrive.